mario-gellrich-zhaw/data_analytics/README.md

 ### Configuring Git

-In order to sync changes, you must make the following configurations:
+To sync your fork (origin) with the upstream repository, you must make the following Git configurations (VS Code Terminal):

 ```bash
 # Configure your Git username & email